zulfadz/the-plain/_posts/2022-05-08-polarization-waves.md

 ## Case 4: Elliptical polarization.

 The circular polarization is a specific case of elliptical polarization.
 In general, the amplitudes do not have to be the same.
 When the phase terms are out of sync by other values, the resulting polarization will resemble an ellipse.
-For instance, when $$\mathbf{\phi_v} - \mathbf{\phi_h} =\pi/4$$, we get the following polarization:
+For instance, when $$\phi_v - \phi_h =\pi/4$$, we get the following polarization:

 <img src="https://github.com/zulfadz/zulfadz.github.io/blob/master/pictures/%20idk0.25..gif?raw=true" width="400"/>